The House by the Cemetery: Plot

 Lucy finds Ann cleaning a bloodstain on the kitchen floor the next morning.
 Ann avoids Lucy's questions about the stain.
 Meanwhile, Norman discovers that Freudstein was a Victorian surgeon who conducted illegal experiments.
 Norman must travel to New York to research Freudstein.
-On the way, he visits the library and finds an audio cassette of Peterson's.
+On the way, he stops by the library and finds an audio cassette by Peterson.
 It documents Peterson's madness.
 Norman destroys the cassette by dropping it into a furnace pipe.

 Ann goes to the cellar looking for Bob and hears childlike sobbing.
 Freudstein then decapitates her.
-Bob sees Ann's head and runs from the cellar screaming.
-Lucy returns to find Bob crying in his room but refuses to believe his account about Ann.
+Bob sees Ann's head and runs from the cellar, screaming.
+Lucy returns to find Bob crying in his room, but refuses to believe his account about Ann.
 That evening, Bob returns to the cellar looking for Ann but gets locked in.
 Lucy hears Bob's cries and tries to open the cellar door.
 Norman returns and hacks the door with a hatchet when she cannot open it.
 The rotting hand of Dr. Freudstein appears and restrains Bob against the door as the hatchet chops through it.
 The axe eventually breaks through the door and severs the ghoul's hand.
 He staggers back down the stairs.

-Norman and Lucy get into the cellar, which contains several mutilated bodies (including Ann, Mrs. Gittleson and the couple who died earlier), surgical equipment and a slab.
+Norman and Lucy get into the cellar, which contains several mutilated bodies, surgical equipment, and a slab.
 Freudstein is a living corpse with rotting flesh.
 The 150-year-old Freudstein lives by using his victims' parts to regenerate blood cells.
 Norman attacks the ghoul, who twists the hatchet away.
 Grabbing a knife from the slab, Norman stabs Freudstein, causing flesh and maggots to ooze out of the latter's old lab coat.
 Freudstein grabs Norman and rips open his throat.
 Lucy and Bob climb a ladder leading to the underside of the cracked tombstone.
 Lucy strains to shift the stone.
 Freudstein grabs Lucy and drags her down the stairs.
 Her head bangs on each step on the way down, killing her.
 As Freudstein advances up the ladder, Bob strains to escape.
 As Freudstein grabs Bob's leg, he is pulled up by Mae, who is with her mother, Mary Freudstein.
-She leads Mae and Bob down the grove into an apparent ghost world.
+She leads Mae and Bob down the grove into what appears to be a ghost world.